 - The dimension sets Di found during the iterative phase are disposed of and new dimension sets are calculated for each of the cluster set Ci.

 - Once when the new dimensions are calculated for the clusters, then the points are reassigned to the medoids compared to these new sets of dimensions.

 - Outliers are determined in the last pass over the data.

-Major Drawback :
+Major Drawback of Projected Clustering Algorithm :

-- The algorithm requires the average number of dimensions per cluster as framework in input.
+- The algorithm requires the average number of dimensions per cluster as a framework in input.
 The performance of projected clustering is highly sensitized to the value of its input framework.

-- If the average number of dimensions is erroneously estimated ,the presentation of projected clustering significantly worsens.
+- If the average number of dimensions is erroneously estimated, the presentation of projected clustering significantly worsens.